chyla/OutputMatchTestingTool/README.md

 ### Building the project

-When the sources are prepared, use the standard commands for Autotools to build and install the project - `./configure`, `make`, `make install`.
+When the sources are prepared (like these with the release archive), use the standard commands for Autotools to build and install the project - `./configure`, `make`, `make install`.

 ## Authors